 - Grantmaking to leading climate NGOs, ensuring blockchain innovation for carbon markets is impact-focused

 Tokenizing carbon offsets as non-fungible tokens (NFTs) can address persistent pain points in carbon markets.
-How?
+How do carbon credit NFTs do this?
 The use of blockchain helps enable faster times to market, introduce new methods of certification and bring to market new types of economic units of carbon-negative activity.
 The bottom line: blockchain can catalyze greater value for both suppliers and buyers, who view carbon as an increasingly liquid and diversified asset class.

 Catalyzing that value on an inherently sustainable blockchain like XRPL means scaling carbon markets in a way that better aligns with climate change goals.
 And several projects have already begun to realize the benefits of tokenizing carbon credits on the XRPL.

 One emerging leader in blockchain technology and carbon markets is Xange.com, a UN-backed, climate-focused fintech that aims to bring greater transparency, accountability and trust to carbon markets.
 A regulated securities exchange, Xange’s goal is to eliminate double-counting and fraud by establishing a clear framework and audit trail for other projects to emulate.

 Importantly, Xange is driving much-needed jobs, capital and revenue to carbon removal activity in the Sahel Region of Sub-Saharan Africa.
 The company is currently developing a Carbon Credit Solution on the XRPL to issue tokenized carbon credits from the African Great Green Wall Initiative as NFTs, adhering to standards set by multiple industry working groups.